esogin/seagrassOmics/notebooks/visualize_mags.md

 Notes:

-1. ANvi profiling failed with cpus set to 24, retry this appraoch with cpus set to 4.
+1. Anvi profiling failed with cpus set to 24, retry this appraoch with cpus set to 1.
+2. Re- do profiling with system with cpus set to 1 to avoid running out of memory
+3. This will take awhile, start May 25 2019

-## 2. gbtoolscp data
+## 2. gbtool scp data

 prep covstats files for gbtools prep of bin files